 This is one physical change that comes over if your kid has been penetrated forcefully.
 It may usually be difficult for parents in recognising molestation in kids; but you should not take any physical damage lightly.

 Upon asking, your child may refuse to tell you the real story.
 They are often blackmailed and scared in such situations.
 Or your kid may narrate all the happenings to you in great detail.
 However, your child responds, take it very seriously.
 And believe every word that they say, no matter how difficult it may be to believe.

 Sudden behavioural changes:

-A socially outgoing kid suddenly becoming shy and withdrawn or a bright kid struggling to barely pass his tests are big red flags or major signs that your child is being sexually exploited.
-Kids who are molested lose their self-confidence which causes them to behave differently than their natural self.
+A socially outgoing kid suddenly becoming shy and withdrawn; or a bright kid struggling to barely pass his tests.
+These are big red flags or major signs that your child is being sexually exploited.
+Kids who are molested lose their self-confidence; that causes them to behave differently than their natural self.
 They may cry more often, throw tantrums, or refuse to do simple stuff around the house that they are usually habitual off.